 A variety of sports is encouraged in school.
 Younger children learn ball skills such as catching, throwing, hitting and kicking as part of their Early Years curriculum, while older children move on to learn and play the traditional games of netball, hockey, football, rugby and cricket.
 Children also participate in cross-country, athletics, dance and gymnastics.

-Other subjects taught at the school include history, geography, art, design and technology, science and drama.
+Other subjects taught at the school include history, geography, art, design and technology and drama.

 If you would like to know more about the curriculum, please contact the headteacher or any of the class teachers.